MikeSubbotsky/youtube_mp3_downloader/README.md

 - Python 3.x
 - yt_dlp module
+- FFmpeg

 ## Installation

-Before running the script, you need to install the `yt_dlp` module.
+1. Before running the script, you need to install the `yt_dlp` module.
 You can do this via pip:

 ```bash
 pip install yt-dlp
 ```

+2. **FFmpeg**: This is required for audio extraction and conversion.
+You can download and install FFmpeg from [FFmpeg's official website](https://ffmpeg.org/download.html).
+Ensure that `ffmpeg` is added to your system's PATH.

 ## Usage